-4. If the ILC is unavailable at the requested time, an alternate date/time may be chosen or arrangements made to provide Information Literacy Instruction for the faculty’s class in the open computer lab in the Information Commons or in the faculty member’s classroom.
+4. If the ILR is unavailable at the requested time, an alternate date/time may be chosen or arrangements made to provide Information Literacy Instruction for the faculty’s class in the open computer lab in the Information Commons or in the faculty member‘s classroom.

 5. If an instructor would like to bring a class for library research during class time, arrangements can be made to reserve the computers in the Information Commons for a specific time.
 Such arrangements should be made as far in advance of need as possible.

 The average waiting period for receipt of requested book materials is 2 weeks.
 The average waiting period for receipt of a journal article is 3 to 7 days.
 Garland Library will make every effort to ensure that notification of the receipt of requested materials are made to borrowers as soon as possible.
-Please contact the library directly regarding the Interlibrary Loan of ERIC Documents (ED).

 Articles may be picked up at the library locations above, sent via U.S. Postal mail, or emailed to the patron upon request.
 Any photocopy and lender fees must be paid upon receipt of the materials by the requestor.

 Borrowers will assume costs that lending libraries may charge for requested items.
-If cost is above the allowable amount indicated on the borrower’s form, a librarian will contact the borrower for permission and verification that the borrower will pay for the additional fee before continuing to process the request.
+If the cost is above the allowable amount indicated on the borrower's form, a librarian will contact the borrower for permission and verification that the borrower will pay for the additional fee before continuing to process the request.
 If a borrower is unwilling to pay additional fees, the library reserves the right to cancel a request or to explore alternative methods of obtaining the material within the cost parameters provided by the borrower.

-Users requesting Interlibrary Loans will be made aware of their responsibility for the borrowed material and assumption of all replacement costs if material is overdue, lost, or damaged.
+Users requesting Interlibrary Loans will be made aware of their responsibility for the borrowed material and assumption of all replacement costs if the material is overdue, lost, or damaged.

 Check or money orders should be made out and sent to:

-Tusculum College Garland Library
+Tusculum University Garland Library